Economic Growth, Cycles and Policy

 DvP

-Currently (march 2026) the total stable coins market is about Bn USD.
-The two biggest ones USDC and USDT account for more than 90% of te market cap.
+Currently (March 2026) the total stablecoins market is about Bn USD.
+The two biggest ones USDC and USDT account for more than 90% of the market cap.

 They have been "relatively" stable in the past: